 6. Take a Mosel Valley River Cruise

 For those who can’t decide which village is the quaintest (a very hard choice, indeed) and in which one they prefer to stay, I recommend taking a river cruise on the Mosel (often including the Rhine river as well).

 Indeed it’s the perfect way to explore the beauty of the Mosel river, in a very laid-back way, making the most of your time.

-First, you’d need to differ between the river cruises where you’re onboard for several days in a row with your private cabin or whether you prefer to take just a little excursion on the Mosel river.
+First, you’d need to differ between the Mosel river cruises where you’re onboard for several days in a row with your private cabin or whether you prefer to take just a little excursion down the Mosel river.

 If you decide to go for the first option, you’re on a boat for an average of 8 days during which the ships stop in the most emblematic sites along the Mosel river.
-It’s the perfect way to unwind and visit the beautiful Mosel Valley without any stress and with a luxury note.
+It’s the perfect way to unwind and visit the beautiful Mosel river Valley without any stress and with a luxury note.
 If you can’t decide where to stay in the Mo